Proof of a conjecture on the algebraic connectivity of a graph and its complement: Main results

 So $s \leq 5$.
 Now, by \eqref{eq:8}, with the notations which was defined in Step 2.2 of the proof of Theorem 1, we have

-On the other hand, note that according to the definition of $l$, $G$ contains a subgraph which was illustrated in Figure \ref{fig:L}.
+On the other hand, note that according to the definition of $l$, $G$ contains {the subgraph $G_1$ which is} illustrated in Figure \ref{fig:L}.
 Without loss of generality, we can assume that the left vertex in Figure \ref{fig:L} is $v_1$ and the right vertex is $v_2$.
 Now we have

-So $x_k \geq (1-\lambda)x_1$ and $x_k-x_2 \geq (1-\lambda)(x_1-x_2)$.
+So $x_k \geq (1-\mu)x_1$ and $x_k-x_2 \geq (1-\mu)(x_1-x_2)$.
 Therefore,

-Thus, $(1-\lambda)^2 \leq \frac{4}{l+1}$ and $\lambda \geq 1- \frac {2}{\sqrt{l+1}}$.
+Thus, $(1-\mu)^2 \leq \frac{4}{l+1}$ and $\mu \geq 1- \frac {2}{\sqrt{l+1}}$.
 Now, we consider two cases: \begin{enumerate} \item $n < l ^{\frac 32}$.
 Thus $n^{\frac 13} < l^{\frac 12}$ and

 \item $n \geq l^{\frac 32}$.
 So $l \leq n^{\frac 23}$, $\frac ln \leq n^{-\frac 13}$, and